dpkdtrmind/Java/Learn.md

 * double: Decimal of 64 bit (default value is 0.0)
 * boolean: True/False (default value is False)
-* char: 1 character in ‘colons’ (default value as NULL character; \u0000) Objects
+* char: 1 character in ‘colons’ (default value as NULL character; \u0000)
+# Objects
+* String (Strings are Objects as they are immutable; can’t be changed once assigned): “Text"; Strings are always in “Quotations”
+* Point

+# Variable Assignment:
+int X;   <- int is the reference type of X
+X = Y;  <- # reference type for a variable will be once.
+By seeing no reference type we can get a hint that its already referenced some where else before.
+* Here Value Y is assigned/referenced in to Variable X
+* X <- Y; before assigning value Y into X, we should define what kind of X is that Objects
 * String (Strings are Objects as they are immutable; can’t be changed once assigned): “Text"; Strings are always in “Quotations”
 * Point